 Sometimes drilling a small hole into a stripped screw can allow your screwdriver to reach deeper into—and achieve a better grip on—the stuck fastener.
 If you’re going to try this approach, make certain to use a drill bit designed for use on metal, not wood.
 And don’t drill too far down; the screw head could pop off!

 If you’re experienced with welding and have the necessary equipment on hand—and you really want to remove that pesky stripped screw—here’s a last-ditch effort you can make.
 Spot-weld a nut to the top of the screw head, wait a sufficient period of time, then remove both screw and nut by means of a socket wrench.

 Armed with all these tips, the next time you strip a screw you can rest assured it’s not the end of the world—it’s just another solvable, albeit annoying, problem.
-No single trick works every time, but once you’re familiar with the options at your disposal, you’ll gradually learn to recognize which scenarios call for which particular solution.
+No single trick works every time, but once you’re familiar with all of the options at your disposal for how to remove a stripped screw, you’ll gradually learn to recognize which scenarios call for which particular solution.